 GBV is a notable concern in Finland.
 A 2021 survey revealed that about 54% of Finnish women experienced some form of violence in their lifetime.
-The COVID-19 pandemic (see Sustenance and Health) intensified violence against LGBTQ+communities and disabled, migrant, and less-educated women by delaying victims' ability to contact support services.
+The COVID-19 pandemic (see Health) intensified Sustenance and violence homosexual communities and disabled, migrant, and lesseducated women by delaying victims' ability to contact support services.
 Finland has a low femicide (murder of a woman based on her gender) rate by global standards.
-However, a recent study showed that relative to other European Union members, Finland had the second highest rate of female victims of intentional homicide by intimate partners in 2018.
-To combat GBV, Finland established an action plan in 2010 to reduce violence against women.
-In 2015, the Finnish government became the main funding organization for women's shelters, which have no fees for survivors who use their services.
+However, a recent study showed that relative to other European Union members.
+Finland had the second highest rate of female victims of intentional homicide by intimate partners in 2018.
+To combat GBV.
+Finland established an action plan in 2010 to reduce violence against women.
+In 2015, the Finnish government became the main funding organization for women's shelters. which have no fees for survivors who use their services.